5 Things You Should Consider Before Renting and Inflatable

 Safety and Supervison

 Safety should always be #1 priority.
 Rental companies should provide you with a complete set of operating instructions and safety rules.
 The inflatable should be properly set up, staked down, and inspected before use.
-If an operator is not provided, it%u2019s the renter%u2019s responsibility to supervise the inflatable and enforce all the rules.
+If an operator is not provided, it's the renter's responsibility to supervise the inflatable and enforce all the rules.
 Weather conditions must be monitored so the inflatable can be evacuated and shut down if conditions deteriorate.
 Following all the operating instructions and safety rules will reduce the chances of injuries and make sure everyone has lots of fun!

 Equipment Condition and Cleanliness

 You should rent from companies that offer newer inflatables from reputable manufacturers that are thoroughly cleaned, sanitized, inspected, and properly maintained on a regular basis.
 That will insure your guests have a fun and memorable experience in a clean, safe environment.
 Many companies rent old, smelly, dirty, and even moldy inflatables that are not properly cleaned, maintained, or repaired.
 That can completely ruin a party and even get kids sick or injured.